HaryaniA/Emotion_Classification/README.md

 4. Dataset

-The dataset used for training consists of text samples labeled with seven emotions.
+The dataset is ISEAR Dataset used for this project consists of text samples labeled with seven emotions.

 5. Implementation Details